colurw/flight_sim_GNN/readme.md

 metrics are tallied, such as length of flight, how close a shot-string was to the enemy plane, hits taken, and for making full use of the flight envelope.

-Plane() instances also have a basis autopilot is option, to provide a long-lived moving target in the eariest stages of training, when this can be replaced with an instance of GeneticNeuralNetwork().
+Plane() instances also have a basic autopilot option, to provide a long-lived moving target in the eariest stages of training, before being replaced with an instance of GeneticNeuralNetwork().

 ## The Viewer